thatgirldorian/gif-maker1/README.md

 # gif-maker
 This is a tool that allows you to upload a video and then convert it to a GIF.
 It's built with React JS, WASM and the FFmpeg library for video processing.
-I also used Tailwind CSS for styling the UI.
+I will also use Tailwind CSS for styling the UI.

 <h3>Issues faced & resolution:</h3>